alsaibie/me319/prelabs/prelab8.md

 \input{matlab}{/prelabs/pl8assets/snippet4.m}
 \fig{/prelabs/pl8assets/snippet4}

+The speed reaches $\Omega = 1 rad/s$ which corresponds to the reference of $r_{\Omega} = 1 rad/s$, in other words, the steady-state error $e_\infty = r_{\Omega} - \Omega =0$.
+There is about $20\%$ overshoot and the settling time is around $T_s=0.25s$.
+You can verify these specifications by running `stepinfo(Gcl)` in MATLAB.
+By tuning the PID gains the response characteristics can be changed to achieve the required and satisfactory results.

 ## Numerical Integration
-The above simple simulation is good for understanding the dynamic response characteristics of a system and the general form of the controller suitable.
+The above simple simulation is good for understanding the dynamic response characteristics of a system and the general form of the controller that is suitable.
 Often times, the real system has added constraints and nonlinearities that can not be modeled in the transfer function.
-It's almost always better to resort to the good ol' basic numerical integration method to simulate the dynamics of the system.
+It's almost always better to resort to the good ol' basic numerical integration method to simulate the dynamics of a system.

 The numerical integration simulation is also a discrete setup, which is similar in form to what occurs on the microcontroller.
 When we apply a PID controller on a motor using a microcontroller what we have is a continuous "plant" and a discrete, or digital, controller.